abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 ## Update a Book

-We need navigation parameter for the get bookId from navigation and navigate after the Create & Update operation.
-That's why we'll pass navigation parameter to `BooksScreen` component.
+We need the navigation parameter for the get bookId and then navigate it again after the Create & Update operation.
+That's why we'll pass the navigation parameter to the `BooksScreen` component.

 ```js
 //Imports..